The Mass of Hope:

 more du Mont info

-- Beautifully melodic, the "Kyrie" from the Messe Royale utilizes the du Mont chant both thematically and in cantus firmus.
+- Beautifully melodic, the "Kyrie" from the Mass of Hope utilizes the du Mont chant both thematically and in cantus firmus.

 du Mont Kyrie chant

 - Opening with an intoned chant, the "Gloria" alternates between glorious choral passages and intense rhythmic expressions.

 du Mont Gloria chant